 C++ addition of two user given numbers

-This is an example program that demonstrates how you can perform the addition of two user given numbers in C++.
+This example program illustrates how to perform the addition of two numbers provided by the user in C++.

 Output: